skx/rss2hook/README.md

 ### Sample Webhook

-There is a simple webhook example beneath [webhook/](webhook/) which will listen upon http://localhost:8080, and dump any POST submission to the console.
+There is a simple webserver located beneath [webhook/](webhook/) which will listen upon http://localhost:8080, and dump any POST submission to the console.